Wholesale Real Estate Contract: Template & FREE PDF Download

 The main way a wholesaler gets paid is from a wholesale fee.
 The wholesale fee, or assignment fee, is earned when the wholesaler sells an active purchase contract (or lease option contract) and transfers the contractual rights to the buyer/investor.

-Another profit center for wholesalers occurs when the wholesaler buys the property, then quickly resells the property to another party at a higher price.
+Another profit center for wholesalers occurs when the wholesaler buys the property and then quickly resells the property to another party at a higher price.
 This requires the wholesaler to actually close on the piece of real estate.
 The net profit from "buying low and selling high" is the wholesaler's profit.
-Since two real estate transactions occur in this wholesaling method, there may be added closing costs.
+Since two real estate transactions occur using this wholesaling method, closing costs may be added.

 Typically, the amount and logistics of how a wholesaler will get paid are described in the wholesale assignment contract.
 It may also specify whether or not the wholesaler will be getting paid in escrow or outside of escrow.